Christianity in the 1st century: Conversion

 Paul's influence on Christian thinking is said to be more significant than that of any other New Testament author.
 According to the New Testament, Saul of Tarsus first persecuted the early Jewish Christians, but then converted.
 He adopted the name Paul and started proselytizing among the Gentiles, calling himself "Apostle to the Gentiles."

 Paul was in contact with the early Christian community in Jerusalem, led by James the Just.
 According to Mack, he may have been converted to another early strand of Christianity, with a High Christology.
 Fragments of their beliefs in an exalted and deified Jesus, what Mack called the "Christ cult," can be found in the writings of Paul.
 (Note: According to Mack, "Paul was converted to a Hellenized form of some Jesus movement that had already developed into a Christ cult. [...]
 Thus his letters serve as documentation for the Christ cult as well.")
 Yet, Hurtado notes that Paul valued the linkage with "Jewish Christian circles in Roman Judea," which makes it likely that his Christology was in line with, and indebted to, their views.
 Hurtado further notes that "[i]t is widely accepted that the tradition that Paul recites in 1 Corinthians 15:1–7 must go back to the Jerusalem Church."

 Inclusion of Gentiles

-Mediterranean Basin geography relevant to Paul's life, stretching from Jerusalem in the lower right to Rome in the upper left.
+Mediterranean geography relevant to Paul's life, from Jerusalem in the lower right to Rome in the upper left.